-- (1) High-Performer PHA A PHA that owns or manages more than 550 combined public housing units and housing choice vouchers, and was designated as a high performer on both the most recent Public Housing Assessment System (PHAS) and Section Eight Management Assessment Program (SEMAP) assessments if administering both programs, or PHAS if only administering public housing. - (2) Small PHA A PHA that is not designated as PHAS or SEMAP troubled, that owns or manages less than 250 public housing units and any number of vouchers where the total combined units exceed 550. - (3) Housing Choice Voucher (HCV) Only PHA A PHA that administers more than 550 HCVs, was not designated as troubled in its most recent SEMAP assessment and does not own or manage public housing. - (4) Standard PHA A PHA that owns or manages 250 or more public housing units and any number of vouchers where the total combined units exceed 550, and that was designated as a standard performer in the most recent PHAS or SEMAP assessments. - (5) Troubled PHA A PHA that achieves an overall PHAS or SEMAP score of less than 60 percent. - (6) Qualified PHA A PHA with 550 or fewer public housing dwelling units and/or housing choice vouchers combined and is not PHAS or SEMAP troubled.
+- (1) High-Performer PHA A PHA that owns or manages more than 550 combined public housing units and housing choice vouchers and was designated as a high performer on both the most recent Public Housing Assessment System (PHAS) and Section Eight Management Assessment Program (SEMAP) assessments if administering both programs, or PHAS if only administering public housing. - (2) Small PHA A PHA that is not designated as PHAS or SEMAP troubled, that owns or manages less than 250 public housing units and any number of vouchers where the total combined units exceed 550. - (3) Housing Choice Voucher (HCV) Only PHA A PHA that administers more than 550 HCVs, was not designated as troubled in its most recent SEMAP assessment and does not own or manage public housing. - (4) Standard PHA A PHA that owns or manages 250 or more public housing units and any number of vouchers where the total combined units exceed 550, and that was designated as a standard performer in the most recent PHAS or SEMAP assessments. - (5) Troubled PHA A PHA that achieves an overall PHAS or SEMAP score of less than 60 percent. - (6) Qualified PHA A PHA with 550 or fewer public housing dwelling units and/or housing choice vouchers combined and is not PHAS or SEMAP troubled.

-A. PHA Information.
-A.1 PHA Type: Standard PH PHA Plan for Fiscal Year Be PHA Inventory (Based on Ar Number of Public Housing (Units/Vouchers 4.612 PHA Plan Submission Type Availability of Information. location(s) where the propose available for inspection by the and main office or central office encouraged to provide each re Plan Submission Type: Annual Submission Revised PHAs must have the elements listed below readily available to the public.
-A PHA must identify the specific ion(s) where the proposed PHA Plan, PHA Plan Elements, and all information relevant to the public hearing and proposed PHA Plan are able for inspection by the public.
-At a minimum, PHAs must post PHA Plans, including updates, at each Asset Management Project (AMP) main office or central office of the PHA.
+Α. PHA Information.
+A.1 PHA Name: Virgin Islands Housing Authority PHA Type: Standard PHA Type: Standard PHA PHA Plan for Fiscal Year Beginning: (MM/YYYY): 01/2025 PHA Inventory (Based on Annual Contributions Contract (ACC) units at time of FY beginning, above) Number of Public Housing (PH) Units 2.536 Number of Housing Choice Vouchers (HCVs) 2.167 Total Combined Units/Vouchers 4.692 PHA Plan Submission Type: Annual Submission Revised Annual Submission Availability of Information.
+PHAs must have the elements listed below readily available to the public.
+A PHA must identify the specific location(s) where the proposed PHA Plan, PHA Plan Elements, and all information relevant to the public hearing and proposed PHA Plan are available for inspection by the public.
+At a minimum, PHAs must post PHA Plans, including updates, at each Asset Management Project (AMP) and main office or central office of the PHA.
 PHAs are strongly encouraged to post complete PHA Plans on their official website.
-PHAs are also uraged to provide each resident council a copy of their PHA Plans.
-PHA Consortia: (Check box if submitting a Joint PHA Plan and complete table below) Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the Consortia Each Program Lead PHA: Trogram(s) in the consortal Consortia РН HCV B. Plan Elements
+PHAs are also encouraged to provide each resident council a copy of their PHA Plans.
+1 Program(s) not in the No. of Units in Each Program Participating PHAs PHA Code Program(s) in the Consortia Consortia PH HCV Lead PHA: В. Plan Elements